 - Volunteer Recruitment/Management

 - Social media (ie: Facebook, Twitter, Google+, LinkedIn, etc)

 - Website design/creation, data entry

 - Curriculum design/development, tutoring and mentoring

 In addition to the vast amount of positions, virtual volunteering allows you to reach out to organizations that are not in your immediate area giving you the ability to help out both locally and globally.
-In larger organizations you will work with collective of other virtual volunteers scattered across the globe.
+In larger organizations, you will work with the collection of other virtual volunteers scattered across the globe.
 Other times you will work one-on-one with the head of the department you are volunteering for.